 The Cascade, also called Cascade Falls, is a 40-foot high plethora of horsetails of various shapes and sizes.
 The tallest drop is 16 feet off a giant wall of rock, almost basalt-tower like in appearance.
 A plunge of about 10-feet near the base of the structure is also noteworthy.
 There are trees and rock debris spread between some of the segments of horsetails, so you will find it difficult to frame a view or photograph of the entire falls from one vantage point.

 This is one of the closest natural waterfalls to the city of Boston.
-In fact, I'd guess that probably a few hundred thousand people are within a moderate walking distance of the falls.
-Considering this urban environment, you'll be surprised to hear that this place still relatively lightly visited.
-The falls really only shine after a strong rainstorm (think two or three inches plus in a 24 hour period).
+In fact, I'd guess that probably a few hundred thousand people are within a 3 mile walking distance of the falls.
+Considering this urban environment, you'll be surprised to hear that this place relatively lightly visited.
+The falls really only shine after a strong rainstorm (think two plus inches plus in a 24 hour period).
 Timing is everything here; if you visit after a dry spell, you'll certainly find a very dry waterfall.
-We suspect that the falls are just a trickle or less 90% of the year.
-We are going to try to return here the next time a 5 year or 10 year storm hits because the more water that is flowing here the better.
+I suspect that the falls are just a trickle or less on 90% of the days of the year.

 From the parking area, head straight into the woods onto the Cross Fells Trail, crossing a small creek that currently has a small wooden bridge over it.
 Go only 50 feet and fork right onto the Cascade Trail, which is blazed white.
-Follow this trail for 0.1 mile to a point that is just above the base of the falls.
+Follow this trail for about 750 feet and you'll reach a point that is just above the base of the falls.
 There are additional views on the other side of the river that may be worthwhile if you are comfortable scrambling over to there.
 The best way to obtain those views is to head downstream and carefully cross the stream.

-From the junction of I-93 and I-95 in Reading, take I-93 south to exit 35 (take note that there is no exit 35 off I-93 north).
+From the junction of I-93 and I-95 in Reading, take I-93 south to exit 35 (take note that there is no exit 35 when heading on I-93 north from Boston).
 At the end of the off-ramp, take a left onto Fallon Rd.
-Immediately go under I-93 and in less than 0.1 mile you will reach a T-junction.
-Take a right onto Park St. On our last visit, there was a sign here that said 'To Route 28 Melrose').
-Drive 0.4 miles on Park St. and go straight through an intersection with MA 28.
-Drive 0.9 miles beyond that intersection and take a left to continue on Pond St. Continue on Pond St. an additional 0.3 mile beyond this left turn and take a right onto Fellsway East.
+Immediately pass under I-93 and in less than 0.1 mile you will reach a T-junction.
+Take a right onto North Border Rd.
+Drive 0.4 mile on North Border Rd you will reach an intersection with MA 28.
+Go straight through the intersection onto South St. Over the next 0.9 mile, South St will automatically convert into Pond St as you pass by the Stone Zoo on your right.
+After you have driven the 0.9 mile from the MA 28 intersection, take a left to continue on Pond St at a intersection that looks more like a traffic circle.
+Continue on Pond St an additional 0.3 mile beyond this left turn and take a right onto Fellsway East.
 Follow Fellsway East for 0.3 mile and bear left onto Washington St. Follow Washington St. for 0.7 mile and take a right onto Goodyear Ave, a steep road that you need to be careful turning onto if you have a low-clearance vehicle.
-Follow Goodyear Ave for 200 feet and park at the end the street.
+Follow Goodyear Ave for 200 feet and park at the end the street on the right.
 Parking here is limited to 2 hours except for Sundays and Holidays.

 UPDATES SINCE THE 2ND EDITION